-Lewis and Clark were famous comedians during the vaudeville era; off-stage, though, they couldn't stand each other and haven't spoken in over 20 years.
+Lewis and Clark were famous comedians during the vaudeville era.
+Off-stage, though, they couldn't stand each other, and haven't spoken in over twenty years.
 Ben, Willy Clark's nephew, is the producer of a variety show that wants to feature a reunion of the classic duo.
 How will Ben convince the crotchety old comedians to put aside their differences before the big show?Written by

 10 of 13 people found this review helpful.

 Was this review helpful to you?

 | Report this